 - Prior to or when initiating, and during treatment: As clinically appropriate, assess serum creatinine, CrCl, urine glucose, and urine protein in all patients.
 In patients with chronic kidney disease, assess serum phosphorus.

 Pregnancy and lactation

 - Pregnancy: There is insufficient human data on the use of BIKTARVY during pregnancy.
+Dolutegravir, another integrase inhibitor, has been associated with neural tube defects.
+Discuss the benefit-risk of using BIKTARVY during pregnancy and conception.
 An Antiretroviral Pregnancy Registry (APR) has been established.
 Available data from the APR for FTC shows no difference in the rates of birth defects compared with a US reference population.

 - Lactation: Women infected with HIV-1 should be instructed not to breastfeed, due to the potential for HIV-1 transmission.